KHP-Informatics/bioindocker15/README.md

 ****

-## Aims (what we wan to get out of the meeting)
+## Aims (what we want to get out of the meeting)
-Placeholder of my (SJN) current thoughts.
+Placeholder of my (snewhouse) current thoughts.
 Please contribute.

 - Index of Docker/VM Bioinformatics projetcs
 - F1000 Channel